ionic-team/stencil-site/versioned_docs/version-v2/config/overview.md

 ## buildEs5

 Sets if the ES5 build should be generated or not.
 It defaults to `false`.
-Setting `buildEs5` to `true` will also create es5 builds for both dev and prod modes.
+Setting `true` will also create es5 builds for both dev and prod modes.
 Setting `buildEs5` to `prod` will only build ES5 in prod mode.
-If the app does not need to run on legacy browsers (IE11 and Edge 18 and below), `buildEs5` set  to `false`, which will also speed up production build times.
+Basically if the app does not need to run on legacy browsers (IE11 and Edge 18 and below), it's safe to use the default respectively, `buildEs5` set  to `false`, which will also speed up production build times.
 In addition to creating es5 builds, apps may also be interested in enable runtime options to __support__ legacy browsers.
 See [config extras](/config-extras) for more information.

-> As of Stencil v3, legacy browser support is deprecated, and will be removed in a future version major of Stencil.

 ```tsx
 buildEs5: boolean | 'prod'